bernhard-musch/greaheisl/readme.md

 Here is just a selection of important aspects you need to have under control:
 * voltages dangerous to the human body
 * proper insulation
-* safe wire connections
+* stable connections of the wires
 * adequate dimensioning and placement of fuses
 * required conductor cross sections
-* compatibility of the connected devices
+* compatibility of the connected devices and their specified limitations
 * humidity and temperature, cooling / ventilation
 * flammeable materials near electric components
 * protection of other people, potentially children